TNanukem/scikit-net/paper/paper.md

 this is not the focus of the library which focuses on developing the tools to create and analyze complex networks.

-Also, the ``sklearn`` package is the go-to python package for machine learning methods, however, it focus is mainly on tabular data and there is no available method directly appliable to complex networks.
+Also, the ``sklearn`` package is the go-to Python package for machine learning methods, however, it focus is mainly on tabular data and there is no available method directly appliable to complex networks.